team-telnyx/flutter-telnyx-voice-ai-widget/README.md

 4. **Expanded**: Active call state with audio visualizer and controls
 5. **Conversation**: Full transcript view with message history
 6. **Error**: Error state if something goes wrong

+#### Icon-Only Mode Behavior
+In icon-only mode, the widget behavior is simplified:

+1. **Loading**: Shows a loading indicator in circular form
+2. **Normal State**: Shows the icon in a circular container with theme-based background
+3. **Error State**: Shows a red warning icon in a circular container
+4. **No Expanded State**: Tapping the icon immediately starts the call and opens the conversation overlay
+5. **Error Handling**: Tapping the error icon opens the error display overlay

 ### Theming